 Keep Health Care Costs Under Control if Possible

 - Don’t smoke.
-Not only is smoking expensive (the average cost of a pack of cigarettes in America today is $5.51.
-And you’ll pay more if you live in a state that hosts an additional “sin tax”), it has been shown to cause cancer, emphysema and other maladies such as COPD.
+Smoking is expensive.
+The average cost of a pack of cigarettes in America today is $5.51.
+And you’ll pay more if you live in a state that hosts an additional “sin tax.”
+Smoking has been shown to cause cancer, emphysema and other maladies such as COPD.

 - Eat whole foods.
 Contrary to popular belief, it’s not more expensive to eat whole foods.
-We feed our family of six on primarily whole foods and still keep grocery costs to $83 a person per month.
-Eating primarily whole foods will help your body to function better, increase your energy levels and help you to sleep better too.
+We feed our family of six on primarily whole foods.
+Yet we still keep grocery costs to $83 a person per month.
+Eating mostly whole foods will help your body to function better.
+In addition, it’ll increase your energy levels and help you to sleep better too.

 - Get and stay active.
 Exercise is listed as one of the top five things people can do to prevent heart attacks and other diseases.
-When a person exercises, they help their body to release toxins from organs and the bloodstream, they strengthen their lungs, muscles and bones and improve overall health.
+When a person exercises, they help their body to release toxins from organs and the bloodstream.
+Also, they strengthen their lungs, muscles and bones and improve overall health.
 Exercise doesn’t have to be expensive, either.
-A daily walk around the neighborhood or weight-bearing exercises at home such as pushups, squats, sit ups and calisthenics will do the trick.
+Try a daily walk around the neighborhood or weight-bearing exercises at home.
+A daily series of pushups, squats, sit-ups and calisthenics will do the trick.

 - Drink plenty of clean water.
-Since the human body is more than two-thirds water, it only makes sense that drinking plenty of water will help your body stay in balance.
+The human body is more than two-thirds water.
+Therefore, it only makes sense that drinking plenty of water will help your body stay in balance.
 The general rule for water consumption is half your body weight in ounces per day.
 So if you weigh 150 pounds, you should be drinking 75 ounces of water each day.
-This amount needs to be increased if you have heavy physical exertion at your job or during workouts.
+Increase this amount if you have heavy physical exertion at your job or during workouts.
 Dump the soda and coffee and start drinking water.
 You’ll save your health AND your money.

 - Floss and brush regularly.
 The American Dental Association recommends brushing 2-3 times per day and flossing daily.
 By taking good care of your teeth, you can avoid expensive dental repairs.

 - Minimize alcohol consumption.
-Not only is alcohol expensive, it can wreak havoc on your body when over-consumed.
+Alcohol is expensive.
+And it can also wreak havoc on your body when over-consumed.

 - Get enough sleep.
 7-8 hours per day is what the average person needs.
-Sleep has been shown to have healing properties as well, so be sure to get enough of it, working to create a schedule of going to bed and waking at approximately the same time each day.
+Sleep has been shown to have healing properties as well, so be sure to get enough of it.
+Work to create a schedule of going to bed and waking at about the same time each day.

-By following the above steps to improve your health, you can help keep medical and dental costs affordable, even on a smaller income.
+Try following the above steps to improve your health.
+You’ll keep medical and dental costs affordable, even on a smaller income.

 Save Something Each Month

-Second, working to build up a solid savings balance – no matter how long it takes – will help assure more financial stability for you in the event of an expensive emergency or job loss.
+Second, working to build up a solid savings balance – no matter how long it takes – will help assure you more financial stability.
+This is important for you in the event of an expensive emergency or job loss.